QUICK RESULTS

 Can I bring in a specimen from home for analysis?

-At this time, Cryobank America does not accept specimens produced outside of the office for analysis purposes.
-Since sperm cells start to deteriorate and die once they are exposed to air outside of the body, Cryobank America requires specimen’s to be produced in-office to ensure the most accurate results.
+Cryobank America does not accept specimens produced outside of the office for analysis purposes.
+Sperm cells start to deteriorate and die once exposed to air outside the body, so Cryobank America requires samples to remain in-office to ensure the most accurate results.

 What does “volume” tell me?